 About Jeremy Gilbert

-Jeremy Gilbert is Reader in Cultural Studies at the University of East London.
+Jeremy Gilbert is Professor of Cultural and Political Theory at the University of East London.
 His publications include Anticapitalism and Culture.

 Articles by Jeremy Gilbert

 Mark Perryman has written a typically astute analysis of the current predicament of the Labour Party for Compass (We’re All in this Together: Towards the Political Practice of a Plural Left, PDF here).
 In it, Mark essentially argues that for Labour to recover any sense of a radical project, then it has got to accept a situation in which it cannot be seen as the sole representative of progressive politics in the UK electoral arena: a role which it has taken upon itself throughout most of its history.